JJongyn/JJongyn/README.md

-Hi there 👋, my name is JongYoon
+Hi there 👋, my name is JongYun

 My research interests include Parameter Efficient Fine-Tuning (PEFT), Meta-Learning, Unlearning, and Model Compression, focusing on efficiently utilizing large AI models for real-world applications.
 I am passionate about creating innovative value through discoveries and aspire to drive meaningful change in AI by exploring cutting-edge technology trends and creative approaches.
 For more detailed information about me, please refer to my [website](https://jjongyn.github.io/).